-Of course, my old man believed the same thing about me and look how that’s working out.
+Of course, my old man believed the same thing about me and look how that’s turning out.

 But I didn’t want to impose on their collegial reverie.
 They were having such a great time.

 And these weren’t Baggaley teachers anyway.
-They were from a rival elementary school and might have taken it as an insult if I’d have gushed about how great the Baggaley teachers are, implying by comparison they were a bunch of stiffs.
+They were from a rival elementary school and might have taken it as an insult if I’d have gushed about how great the Baggaley teachers are, implying they were a bunch of stiffs by comparison.

 I’m sure, too, a parent talking about education was the last thing they wanted to hear.